CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - **Description:** Session-based, multiplayer game management hub.
 - **Functionality:**
     - Allows selection of a character template for the session.
     - Main page displays HP, Sanity, and Bleed Points trackers with session-based max stat modifiers.
+These are now stacked vertically (HP full width, then Sanity full width, then Bleed full width).
 MV and DEF trackers removed from main view, but remain in character modal.
-HP tracker spans full width; Sanity and Bleed Points are below it, side-by-side.
     - Session Crypto Tracker: Added crypto tracking (default 0, user adjustable, shown on main page and in character modal).
     - **Session Bleed Points Tracker**: Added bleed points tracking (default 0, user adjustable, shown on main page and in character modal, with Hemorrhage warning).
     - Displays selected arsenal card (front/back images) and its equipment.